Special Note#

 emerge --ask --oneshot sys-apps/systemd

-Step 2: Get UUID of LUKS Partition
+Step 2: Get LUKS UUID

 blkid /dev/nvme0n1p3

-Step 3: Configure GRUB Kernel Parameters
+Step 3: Kernel Parameters (GRUB)

 GRUB_CMDLINE_LINUX="rd.luks.uuid=<LUKS-UUID> rd.luks.allow-discards root=UUID=<ROOT-UUID> rootfstype=btrfs"

-Step 4: Install and Configure dracut
+Step 4: Install dracut

 emerge --ask sys-kernel/dracut